 Create it.
 Repurpose it.
 Or curate it

 Without fresh content, people stop reading, stop listening, and stop caring.
 Creating quality content consistently is difficult.
+However, you can use an AI checker specifically designed to examine AI-generated content, ensuring the content quality.
 Original blog posts, articles, videos, infographics, presentations, etc. take skill, time and money.
 So how do you keep up?

 Work smarter, not harder – repurpose your content

 There are several ways quality content can be repurposed or updated from one format to another to add value.
 Here are four ways you can repurpose content to leverage work you’ve already done.

 - Turn a speech or presentation into blog posts.
 Almost everyone has PowerPoint presentations they can repurpose.
 Don’t forget to link to your original video or slide deck.

 - Break up a lengthy white paper into a series of blog posts.
 Write separate posts with examples from different industries.
 Take a complex idea and break it up into a series of simple, quick posts.

 - Update existing blog posts to include new innovations and examples.
 A blog post that’s a couple of years old can be made fresh again with a few edits.